-Identity theft is a crime in which the impostor obtains key pieces of information, such as a Social Security or driver's license number.
-The crime occurs when the thief uses uses this "personal identifying information" for their own gain.
+Identity theft is a crime in which the imposter obtains key pieces of information, such as a Social Security or driver's license number.
+The crime occurs when the thief uses this "personal identifying information" for their own gain.
 The victim is left with a tainted reputation and the complicated task of restoring his or her good name.

 The internet has been all a-buzz over the recent vote on net neutrality, and the issue does not seem to be put to rest.

 One of the automatic hallmarks of any scam is that the victim must pay with an untraceable payment method.
 It doesn’t matter what the story is—a loved one who’s been kidnapped, a utility that’s about to be shut off for non-payment, back taxes you allegedly owe to the IRS, whatever—if you’re told you must pay with an iTunes gift card, prepaid debit card, or wire transfer like Western Union or MoneyGram, it is definitely a scam.